TECH BUYER Jan 2020 - IDC Perspective - Doc # US45720619

 "In 2019, enterprises globally spent $190 billion on data management, analytics, and AI technologies and services — not even including labor costs.
 How much of that spending generated intelligence and how much of that investment generated value are questions many executives are unable to answer," said Dan Vesset, group VP and IDC's global lead for Future of Intelligence research.
 "Just like in the past when access to raw materials or access to capital defined winners from losers, so will access to intelligence define who succeeds or fails in this new digital era."

-Analytics and Intelligent Automation Services , Artificial Intelligence in Telecommunications , Artificial Intelligence Software Platforms , Artificial Intelligence Strategies , Asia/Pacific Artificial Intelligence and Big Data Strategies , Asia/Pacific Artificial Intelligence and Content Analytics , Asia/Pacific Artificial Intelligence and Data Analytics Strategies , Business Analytics Solutions , Canadian Artificial Intelligence and Analytics Solutions , China Artificial Intelligence and Big Data Strategies (Chinese Version) , Customer Intelligence and Analytics , Data as a Service , Data Integration and Intelligence Software , Data Management Software , Digital Experience Management Software , Enterprise Content Strategies , European Artificial Intelligence Systems , European Intelligent Big Data and Analytics , Global DataSphere , IDC Financial Insights: Worldwide Compliance, Fraud and Risk Analytics Strategies , IDC Retail Insights: Worldwide Retail Intelligent Product Merchandising and Marketing Strategies , India Artificial Intelligence and Cloud Services , Infrastructure: Artificial Intelligence and Analytics , Intelligent Process Automation Software , Internet of Things: Platforms and Analytics , Japan Artificial Intelligence Systems and Strategies (Japanese Version with Key English Language Reports) , Japan Big Data Analytics and Data Management (Japanese Version with Key English Language Reports)
+Analytics and Intelligent Automation Services , Application Integration and Event-Driven Automation Software , Artificial Intelligence in Telecommunications , Artificial Intelligence Software Platforms , Artificial Intelligence Strategies and Solutions , Asia/Pacific Artificial Intelligence and Big Data Strategies , Asia/Pacific Artificial Intelligence and Content Analytics , Asia/Pacific Artificial Intelligence and Data Analytics Strategies , Business Analytics and Decisioning Solutions , Canada: Future of Intelligence , China Artificial Intelligence and Big Data Strategies (Chinese Version) , Customer Intelligence and Analytics , Data as a Service , Data Integration and Intelligence Software , Data Management Software , Digital Experience Management Software , Enterprise Content Strategies , European Artificial Intelligence Strategies , European Intelligent Big Data and Analytics , Future of Intelligence - Agenda , Global DataSphere , IDC Financial Insights: Worldwide Compliance, Fraud and Risk Analytics Strategies , IDC Retail Insights: Worldwide Retail Intelligent Product Merchandising and Marketing Strategies , IDC Telecommunications Insights: Technology Priorities and Strategies , India Artificial Intelligence and Cloud Ecosystem , Infrastructure Trends and Strategies: Artificial Intelligence and Analytics , Internet of Things: Platforms and Analytics , Japan Artificial Intelligence Systems and Strategies (Japanese Version with Key English Language Reports) , Japan Big Data Analytics and Data Management (Japanese Version with Key English Language Reports)